How to compile a C++ 11 code by gcc?

 Problem background

-In the recent versions of gcc
+In the recent versions of gcc, it follows c++11 standard by default.

-You might be using an old version of gcc
+You might be using an old version of gcc.

 Try